DiscountingCashFlows/Documentation/models-documentation/discounted-free-cash-flow.md

 `[Discount Rate]`

 The discount rate is used to discount all future free cash flow during the high growth period as well as the terminal value, in the stable phase.
-This is calculated by default using the Weighted Average Cost of Capital (WACC) formula, available also at [risk-analysis/weighted-average-cost-of-capital.js](https://github.com/DiscountingCashFlows/Documentation/blob/main/source-code/risk-analysis/Weighted-Average-Cost-of-Capital.js)
+This is calculated by default using the Weighted Average Cost of Capital (WACC) formula (also available at [risk-analysis/weighted-average-cost-of-capital.js](https://github.com/DiscountingCashFlows/Documentation/blob/main/source-code/risk-analysis/weighted-average-cost-of-capital.js))

 > `[Discount Rate] = [Debt Weight] * [Cost of Debt] * (1 - [Tax Rate]) + [Equity Weight] * [Cost of Equity]`